 Polyphenols are a class of phytochemicals; it is the generic term for several thousand plant-based molecules that may have antioxidant properties as well as other bioactive physiological mechanisms.
 Polyphenols consist of different phenolic compound subclasses that include flavonoids, phenolic acids, stilbenes and lignans.

-The study Nasira conducted with faculty from LLUSPH, analyzed 77,441 participants from the Adventist Health Study-2.
-The AHS-2 cohort represents a wide range of dietary patterns where 8% are vegan, 28% lacto-ovo-vegetarian, 16% semi- or pesco-vegetarian and 48% are non-vegetarian.
+The study Nasira conducted with LLUSPH faculty, analyzed 77,441 participants from the Adventist Health Study-2 (AHS-2), a cohort representing a wide range of dietary patterns; 8% are vegan, 28% lacto-ovo-vegetarian, 16% semi- or pesco-vegetarian and 48% are non-vegetarian.

-The results showed that coffee represented an important source of polyphenols, due to the high concentrations of phenolic acids in coffee.
+The results showed that coffee represented an important source of polyphenols, due to its high concentration of phenolic acids.
 They found that among non-coffee drinkers, vegans reported the highest intake of total polyphenols followed by pesco-vegetarians, lacto-ovo vegetarians, semi-vegetarians and non-vegetarians.
-However, the results were slightly different for coffee drinkers, a sub-group of mostly non-vegetarians..
+However, the results were slightly different for coffee drinkers, a sub-group of mostly non-vegetarians.
 In coffee drinkers, non-vegetarians reported the highest intake of polyphenols followed by vegans, semi-vegetarians, pesco-vegetarians and lacto-ovo vegetarians.

 “Polyphenols have substantial potential to benefit human health, with numerous possible mechanisms of action in human physiology.
 These compounds also happen to be abundant in a variety foods, many of which are popular in American diets, such as berries, apples, whole wheat, green tea, coffee, and some seeds,” commented Nasira.